Požarevac: Ancient times

 In ancient times, the area was inhabited by Thracians, Dacians, and Celts.
 There was a city at this locality known as Margus in Latin after the Roman conquest in the first century BC.

-In 435, the city of Margus, under the Eastern Roman Empire, was the site of a treaty between the Byzantine Empire and the Hun leaders Attila and Bleda.
+In 435, the city of Margus, under the Eastern Roman Empire, was the site of a treaty between the Romans and the Hun leaders Attila and Bleda.

 One pretext for the Hun invasion of the Eastern Roman Empire in 442 was that the Bishop of Margus had crossed the Danube to ransack and desecrate the royal Hun graves on the north bank of the Danube.
 When the Romans discussed handing over the Bishop, he slipped away and betrayed the city to the Huns, who then sacked the city and went on to invade as far as the gates of Constantinople itself.

 After the fall of the Hunnic Empire, the area was again controlled by the Eastern Roman Empire.
 In the 6th century, it was briefly controlled by the Kingdom of the Gepids.
 Since the 6th century, the area was populated by Slavs, but the Eastern Roman Empire held a nominal control over the region until the 8th century when Balkan Slavs achieved de facto independence from the Eastern Empire.
 It was also ruled by Avar Khaganate before their demolition by Charlemagne.
 The area was subsequently included into the Bulgarian Empire and was alternately ruled by the Bulgarian Empire, the Byzantine Empire and the Kingdom of Hungary until the 13th century.

 In the 13th century, the area was ruled by independent local Slavic-Bulgarian rulers, Drman and Kudelin.
 It was subsequently included into the Kingdom of Syrmia, ruled by Serbian king Stefan Dragutin and into the Kingdom of Serbia and Serbian Empire ruled by Stefan Dušan.